shichao-an/notes/docs/lkd/ch7.md

 The fourth parameter, `name`, is name of the device associated with the interrupt.
 For example, this value for the keyboard interrupt on a PC is "keyboard".
 These text names are used by `/proc/irq` and `/proc/interrupts`.

 The fifth parameter, `dev`, is used for shared interrupt lines.
-When an interrupt handler is freed, `dev` provides a unique cookie to enable the removal of only the desired interrupt handler from the interrupt line.
+When an interrupt handler is freed ([discussed later](#freeing-an-interrupt-handler)), `dev` provides a unique cookie to enable the removal of only the desired interrupt handler from the interrupt line.
 Without this parameter, it would be impossible for the kernel to know which handler to remove on a given interrupt line.
 You can pass `NULL` here if the line is not shared, but you must pass a unique cookie if your interrupt line is shared.
 This pointer is also passed into the interrupt handler on each invocation.
-A common practice is to pass the driver’s device structure:This pointer is unique and might be useful to have within the handlers.
+A common practice is to pass the driver's device structure.
+This pointer is unique and might be useful to have within the handlers.

 `request_irq()` returns zero on success and nonzero value indicates an error, in which case the specified interrupt handler was not registered.
 A common error is `-EBUSY`, which denotes that the given interrupt line is already in use (and either the current user or you did not specify `IRQF_SHARED`).